-In the Florida section, (3) fixed bridges with clearances of 50’ are found; the Dupont Bridge (MM "295.4 EHL"), Brooks Bridge (MM "223.0 EHL"), and the Navarre Causeway Bridge (MM "206.7 EHL").
-No alternate route exists for these bridges.
-Vessels requiring more than 50’ vertical clearance must leave the Gulf Intracoastal Waterway at St. Joseph Bay via the Gulf County Canal (MM "327.0 EHL") and sailing coastwise, re-enter at the west end of Santa Rosa Island (MM "180.0 EHL").
+In the Florida section, (3) fixed bridges with clearances of 50’ are found; the DuPont Bridge near Panama City, FL (MM "295.4 EHL"), the Brooks Bridge near Ft.
+Walton Beach, FL (MM "223.0 EHL"), and the Navarre Causeway Bridge near Navarre, FL (MM "206.7 EHL").
+No alternate routes exist for these bridges.
+Vessels requiring more than 50’ vertical clearance must leave the Gulf Intracoastal Waterway at St. Joseph Bay via the Gulf County Canal (MM "327.0 EHL") and sailing coastwise, re-enter at the west end of Santa Rosa Island near Pensacola, FL (MM "180.0 EHL").

 There are (7) locks along the GICW with (5) being located in Louisiana and (2) in Texas.

 The minimum authorized clearance of overhead cables crossing the GICW is 61 feet and is also found at Aransas Pass, TX at (MM "533.1 WHL".)

 Caution - Many of the overhead cables over the waterway carry high voltage, and an extra margin of safety should be allowed when the weather is threatening.